vivekkvvermaindia/Student-Information-System/README.md

 There is one home page and one about us page.

-All thevalidations of the form has been done by JavaScript.
+All the validations of the form has been done by JavaScript.